jaspermayone/jaspermayone/README.md

 #### 🍴 My recent forks

+- [Serviceberry](https://github.com/jaspermayone-forks/Serviceberry) - An iOS utility for surveying and improving public geolocation data for databases supporting the MLS/Ichnaea API
 - [choosealicense.com](https://github.com/jaspermayone-forks/choosealicense.com) - A site to provide non-judgmental guidance on choosing a license for your open source project
-- [wtfis](https://github.com/jaspermayone-forks/wtfis) - Passive hostname, domain and IP lookup tool for non-robots

 #### 📡 my _`wakatime`_ stats from the last week